How to Cite a Video Game

 Citing Specific In-Game Moments

-Here’s something many guides miss: how to cite a video game’s specific content.
+Here’s something many guides miss: how to cite a specific piece of in-game content.
 What if you need to reference a particular line of dialogue, a quest, or a cutscene?
-You can’t just put a page number.
+You can’t use a page number.
 I remember writing a paper on player choice and needing to pinpoint the exact dialogue in Mass Effect that defined a character’s arc.
-Citing it directly made my argument so much stronger.
+Citing it directly made my argument much stronger.

 Example in an essay: